gdborton/turbulent-octo-wookie/README.md

 In the event that something doesn't work, I've predeployed the application to heroku, and you can see it [here](https://simplysocial-gary.herokuapp.com/#/).

+## Additional Steps

+These are a few of the things that I'd work on with a production application, but didn't implement due to time constraints.

+ - Minification of images, css, and javascript through the grunt/gulp process.
+ - Using a server with gzip enabled (webpack-dev-server is convenient for dev, but shouldn't be used in production).
+ - Testing performance against page speed insights and/or speed index.
+ - Tests for javascript pieces, ideally using a service like Saucelabs for cross browser testing.
+  - **I'd really love to work with an image diffing tool** to see differences between browsers and pull requests.
+ - Continuous Integration in place for master, and pull requests (+ in an ideal world Continuous Deployment)
+ - Complexity, jshint, and javascript code style (I prefer to adhere to jscs's implementation of airbnb's javascript styles)
+ - No dist/ in the repo, this is ok for tags or as release artifacts in GH, but muddies pull requests.

 ## Inferences

 These are the sorts of things that I'd normally work with ux to figure out.
 Below are some assumptions that I made since I don't have a direct line of communication with the team that made the prototypes.